isaac-sim/isaac-xr-teleop-sample-client-apple/README.md

-# Isaac XR Teleop Sample Client for Apple Vision Pro
+# Isaac XR Teleop Sample Client

 The Isaac XR Teleop Sample Client is a sample app for Apple Vision Pro which enables immersive streaming and teleoperation of Isaac Sim and Isaac Lab simulations using CloudXR.